nuagenetworks/monolithe/README.md

 In addition to the specifications, Monolithe uses a configuration that describes all the information relative to your sdk.
 For instance, you can set its name, the class prefix, some vanilla files, the license, and so on.

-> For more info, please read the Monolithe Configuration & Vanilla Reference (TODO).
+> For more info, please read the [Monolithe Configuration & Vanilla Reference](Configuration & Vanilla Reference.md).

 Monolithe is before all a framework that you can integrate with other tools.